fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `gitlab`: Your GitLab access token.
 	- Service `google_business_profile`: Your Google Business Profile Access token.
 	- Service `google_calendar`: Your Google Calendar access token.
+	- Service `google_classroom`: The `Access Token` that carries the information necessary for API resources to fetch data.
 	- Service `google_tasks`: The access token that carries the information necessary for API resources to your Google Tasks fetch data.
+	- Service `instagram_business`: The `Access Token` carries the information necessary for API resources to fetch data
+	- Service `intercom`: The long-lived `Access Token` carries the information necessary for API resources to fetch data.
 	- Service `medallia`: Your Medallia access token that contains all the information necessary for the API resources to fetch your data.
 	- Service `pinterest_organic`: Your Pinterest access token.
 	- Service `ramp`: Your Ramp access token.